Compare DDoS Protection Hosting

 DDoS stands for “distributed denial-of-service.”
 A DDoS attack occurs when a network of computers is used to send a large volume of requests to a web server simultaneously.

 The web server’s resources are maxed out by the requests.
-This usually results in legitimate website visitors unable to access the website.
+This usually results in legitimate website visitors being unable to access the website.
 DDoS attacks are a convenient method for hackers and e-bandits to ransom legitimate websites and businesses.
 Protection, therefore, is vital.

 DDoS Attacks Explained in Layman Terms